zuanfilm/Krea2-Prompt-Director/docs/development.md

 ## 1. Development Philosophy

-Krea2 Prompt Director is built around the principle:
+VizClick is built around the principle:

 "Build for the artist.
 Abstract the technology."